New business Person Start with

 For the Registered Office Address

-• Proof of Address: Latest Utility Bill (electricity, gas, telecom, not older than 2 months) or Property Tax Receipt.
+• Proof of Address: Latest Utility Bill (electricity, gas, not older than 2 months) or Property Tax Receipt.

 • No Objection Certificate (NOC): From the property owner if the premises are rented/leased.